Sir Edmund Affleck

 During the summer Affleck was appointed commissioner of the navy at New York where he also acted for the commander-in-chief in his absence, hoisting his broad pennant initially in the Bedford, and when that ship rejoined the fleet under Captain Thomas Graves, in any other available vessel as circumstances dictated.

 Affleck rejoined the Bedford in the autumn of 1781 with the honorary rank of commodore, and with Graves as his flag captain he sailed in November under the orders of Rear-Admiral Sir Samuel Hood for the Leeward Islands.
-He distinguished himself during the repulse of the French fleet at St. Kitts on 25 / 26 January 1782, taking a good deal of punishment on behalf of his consorts at the rear of the line, and earning great praise from Hood who knew that the French had singled the Bedford out for special attention.
+He distinguished himself during the repulse of the French fleet at the Battle of St. Kitts on 25 / 26 January 1782, taking a good deal of punishment on behalf of his consorts at the rear of the line, and earning great praise from Hood who knew that the French had singled the Bedford out for special attention.
 During the Battle of the Saintes on 12 April 1782 his ship was the last in the centre division, but he led Hood’s rear division through the French line and then assisted the Centaur 74 in the capture of the César 74, adding even more gloss to his reputation.
 He was subsequently created a baronet on 10 July 1782.

 During the remainder of the year he continued with his broad pennant aboard the Bedford 74, Captain William Scott, voyaging to North America with the fleet and forming part of Rear-Admiral Sir Samuel Hood’s detachment of a dozen sail of the line that was sent to cruise off Boston in an attempt to intercept part of the French fleet under the Marquis de Vaudreuil.
 He returned home from Jamaica in April 1783.